Thacianetads/Thacianetads/README.md

 ### About Me

--  Technology student in Systems Analysis and Development at IFPR
+-  Technology student in Systems Analysis and Development at IFPR.
--  Currently working on personal projects
+-  Currently working on personal projects.
--  Learning: Python, Django, API
+-  Learning: Python, Django, API.
 -  I enjoy solving problems with code and learning new things every day.

 ---